 Daisy Bell: The Daisy Bell, a new technology developed since the 2004 and 2005 reports, is a hydrogen-oxygen gas exploder that is slung on a cable under a helicopter.
-The Daisy Bell is expensive to purchase and requires a helicopter pilot with highly developed sling-load skills; but it reduces the cost per shot, makeup and standby helicopter time, time spent waiting for charges to go off, and explosive risk to the operating crew.
+The Daisy Bell is expensive to purchase and requires a helicopter pilot with highly developed sling-load skills; but it reduces the cost per shot, preparation time, and explosive risk to the operating crew.
 It is subject to the same weather limitations as helicopter explosive delivery, though its rapid mobilization allows use of shorter weather breaks.

 105mm howitzer: The 105mm howitzer is the artillery weapon of choice for avalanche work.
-Its accurate working range is over five miles, and it can be blind-fired in conditions of poor visibility once coordinates are developed for each position.
+Its accurate working range is over three miles, and it can be blind-fired in conditions of poor visibility once coordinates are developed for each position.
 Howitzers can be used in storms with light to moderate winds, but their accuracy suffers when winds are strong.
 Howitzers can be trailered to sites along the highway, on spur roads to optimal firing locations, or stored in secure enclosures for firing from remote locations.

-Blaster boxes: Blaster boxes are secure steel cabinets mounted on a mast in an avalanche-protected location from which they can fire pre-targeted mortar rounds into avalanche starting zones by remote control.
-Blaster boxes are one of several special explosive delivery methods using a fixed, remotely-operated installation.
+Blaster boxes: Blaster boxes are secure steel cabinets mounted on a mast in an avalancheprotected location from which they can fire pre-targeted mortar rounds into avalanche starting zones by remote control.
+Doppler radar and seismic detectors help to verify avalanche release when the system is operated, and can also provide early warnings of natural avalanche cycles.
+Blaster boxes are one of several potentially-usable explosive delivery methods using a fixed, remotely-operated installation.
 They are evaluated here as a representative sample of the fixed installation methods currently available.
-Like many of these methods, they are relatively new technology that may prove to be limited by such coastal climate factors as rime ice buildup.
-They require helicopter flights to nearby landing zones to deliver the rounds, can fire only ten shots before reloading, require time to set up and maintain, and have a high initial installed cost, but they allow explosive delivery by one operator, even under stormy conditions.
+Other exploder systems use hydrogen or propane-oxygen gas explosions, or conventional high explosives.
+Any of these remote exploder systems may be somewhat limited by such coastal climate factors as rime ice buildup or high winds.
+Blaster boxes require helicopter flights to nearby landing zones to deliver the rounds, can fire only ten shots before reloading, require time to set up and maintain, and have a high initial installed cost, but they allow explosive delivery by one operator, even under stormy conditions or at night.